kakwa/ldapcherry/docs/deploy.rst

 Autofill
 ^^^^^^^^

-LdapCherry has the possibility to autofill fields from other fields, to use this functionnality **autofill** must be set.
+LdapCherry has the possibility to auto-fill fields from other fields, to use this functionnality **autofill** must be set.

 Example: